markdumay/dbm/README.md

 The Docker Build Manager (*dbm*) can run on any Docker-capable host that supports the execution of POSIX-shell scripts.
 Docker Compose needs to be installed too.
 The setup has been tested locally on macOS Big Sur and in production on a server running Ubuntu 20.04 LTS.

 ### Repository Requirements
 *dbm* assumes your repository defines three Docker Compose configurations.
-The production configuration amends or modifies the base image, and, similarly, the development configuration adjusts the production configuration.
+Both the production and development configuration are relative to the base image.
 See the [nginx-certbot][nginx-cerbot] repository for an example.
 1. `docker-compose.yml` - The base configuration of the Docker image using Docker Compose notation
 2. `docker-compose.prod.yml` - Production modifications to the base configuration
-3. `docker-compose.dev.yml`  - Development modifications to the production configuration
+3. `docker-compose.dev.yml` - Development modifications to the base configuration

 For proper versioning support, the file `VERSION` needs to be present at the root of your repository.
 It is recommended to use [semantic versioning][semver_url].